"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 2: Evaluating VLM Caption Accuracy for Product Understanding

 \subsubsection{Generating Captions From VLMs}

 We used four different VLMs to generate captions for our dataset.
-We include GPT-4.1 since the three most commonly used AI tools in our survey---Seeing AI~\cite{beatman20246}, Be My AI~\cite{bemyeyes2023introducing}, and OpenAI's ChatGPT~\cite{openai2025chatgpt}---all use a GPT-4 class model from OpenAI.
-We include Google's Gemini 2.5 flash, another frequently used model.
-Finally, we include two recently released open-source models: Llama from Meta~\cite{grattafiori2024llama}\footnote{The Ray-Ban Meta Glasses, the most used general-purpose AI tool after ChatGPT, are also powered by a version of Llama~\cite{meta2025introducing}} and Molmo from the Allen Institute for AI~\cite{deitke2025molmo-cvpr}, which both exhibit comparable performance to closed-source industry models on benchmarks.
-We include open-source models since BLV people in our survey and prior work~\cite{stangl2022privacy, stangl2023dump} expressed concerns about data privacy when using LLMs--which open models can address when run locally.
-Moreover, open-source models provide access to model architecture, training regime, and sometimes training data (for Molmo), which affords greater flexibility in improving performance than closed-source models.
-For GPT-4.1, we used OpenAI's API and selected the~\verb|gpt-4.1-2025-04-14| model checkpoint for reproducibility~\cite{openai2025gpt41}.
-For Gemini 2.5 Flash, we used Google's API for ~\verb|gemini-2.5-flash|~\cite{google2025gemini}; Google does not provide a more specific model checkpoint.
-For Llama and Molmo, we used ~\verb|Llama-3.2-90B-Vision-Instruct|~\cite{meta2024metallama} and ~\verb|Molmo-72B-0924|~\cite{allenai2024allenai} from Hugging Face, with 4-bit quantization.\footnote{We tested the smaller~\verb|Llama-3.2-11B-Vision-Instruct| and~\verb|Molmo-7B-O-0924| with 16-bit precision, but found that the larger, quantized models performed better while fitting within our compute limitations.
-Prior work suggests that performance loss is marginal with 4-bit quantization~\cite{dettmers2023case,frantar2023gptqa}.} Llama and Molmo were run locally on two NVIDIA RTX A6000 GPUs.
-For all models, we set ~\verb|temperature = 1.0| and ~\verb|top_p = 0.95| to balance determinism and randomness of output generation\footnote{We tested various \verb|temperature| (0 - 1.0) and \verb|top_p| (0 - 1.0) settings. \verb|temperature| had little effect on product identification quality.
-In contrast, \verb|top_p| caused more noisy captions above 0.95 (the default for our models).
-These settings are similar to prior work that has used VLMs for captioning~\cite{chan2023ic3, nguyen2023improving}.}, and \verb|max_new_tokens = 500| for generated tokens to allow for detailed captions.
-Before generating captions, images were converted to PNG with the alpha channel removed---since some VLMs can perform poorly with transparent images---but no additional processing was done (e.g., blur reduction; image super-resolution).
-For brevity, we refer to these models as "GPT", "Gemini", "Llama", and "Molmo" in the rest of the paper.
+We include GPT-4.1 since the three most commonly used AI tools in our survey---Seeing AI \cite{beatman20246}, Be My AI \cite{bemyeyes2023introducing}, and OpenAI's ChatGPT \cite{openai2025chatgpt}---all use a GPT-4 class model from OpenAI.
+We include Google's Gemini 2.5 Flash, another frequently used model.
+Finally, we include two recently released open-source models: Llama from Meta \cite{grattafiori2024llama}\footnote{The Ray-Ban Meta Glasses, the most used general-purpose AI tool after ChatGPT, are also powered by a version of Llama \cite{meta2025introducing}} and Molmo from the Allen Institute for AI \cite{deitke2025molmo-cvpr}, which both exhibit comparable performance to closed-source industry models on benchmarks.
+We include open-source models since BLV people in our survey and prior work \cite{stangl2022privacy, stangl2023dump} expressed concerns about data privacy when using LLMs, which open-source models can address when run locally.
+Moreover, open-source models provide access to the model architecture, training regime, and, in some cases, training data (e.g., Molmo), affording greater flexibility for improving performance than closed-source models.
+For GPT-4.1, we used OpenAI's API and selected the~\texttt{gpt-4.1-2025-04-14} \cite{openai2025gpt41} model checkpoint for reproducibility.
+For Gemini 2.5 Flash, we used Google's API for ~\texttt{gemini-2.5-flash} \cite{google2025gemini}; Google does not provide a more specific model checkpoint.
+For Llama and Molmo, we used \texttt{Llama-3.2\-90B-Vision-Instruct} \cite{meta2024metallama} and ~\texttt{Molmo-72B-0924} \cite{allenai2024allenai} from Hugging Face, with 4-bit quantization.\footnote{We tested the smaller~\texttt{Llama-3.2-11B-Vision-Instruct} and~\texttt{Molmo-7B-D-0924} with 16-bit precision, but found that the larger, quantized models performed better while fitting within our compute limitations.
+Prior work suggests that performance loss is marginal with 4-bit quantization \cite{dettmers2023case,frantar2023optq}.} Llama and Molmo were run locally on two NVIDIA RTX A6000 GPUs.
+For all models, we set ~\texttt{temperature = 1.0} and ~\texttt{top\_p = 0.95} to balance determinism and randomness of output generation\footnote{We tested various \texttt{temperature} (0--1.0) and \texttt{top\_p} (0--1.0) settings. \texttt{temperature} had little effect on product identification quality.
+In contrast, \texttt{top\_p} caused more noisy captions above 0.95 (the default for our models).
+These settings are similar to prior work that has used VLMs for image captioning \cite{chan2023ic3, nguyen2023improving}.}, and \texttt{max\_new\_tokens = 500} for generated tokens to allow for detailed captions.
+Before generating captions, images were converted to PNGs with the alpha channel removed---since some VLMs perform poorly with transparent images---but no additional processing was done (e.g., blur reduction; image super-resolution).
+For brevity, we refer to the VLMs as ``GPT'', ``Gemini'', ``Llama'', and ``Molmo'' in the following.